fahimrahat58/Fit-Log/README.md

 npm run lint
 ```

-Checks the project for ESLint issues.
+Checks the project for linting issues.

 ---